DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/Extended Event/Setup Extended Event.md

 ```
 **Notes:**
--> Note: make sure to put the extended event file name here and also put * after the name so it dinamically capture other extended file as fills up.
+> Note: make sure to put the extended event file name here and also put * after the name so it dynamically captures other extended files as it fills up.